 "A research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes."

 Effective January 1, 2017, NIH requires all NIH-funded investigators and staff who are involved in the conduct, oversight, or management of NIH-funded clinical trials to be trained in Good Clinical Practice (see NIH Policy on Good Clinical Practice for NIH Awardees Involved in NIH-funded Clinical Trials).
 This policy applies to all currently NIH-funded as well as all future NIH-funded clinical trials.
-Investigators are not required to retake GCP training during their study (unless required by local regulations or by their sponsor).

 GCP training is available for investigators and clinical trial staff through NYU's CITI program.
 See How to Register and take the NYU CITI GCP course for instructions on accessing and registering for CITI's GCP training: Social and Behavioral Research Best Practices for Clinical Research.

 ClinicalTrials.gov is a web-based resource that provides patients, their family members, health care professionals, researchers, and the public with easy access to information on publicly and privately supported clinical studies on a wide range of diseases and conditions.